namratadeka/starter-academic/content/authors/admin/_index.md

 Hello!
 I am a master's student at UBC, Vancouver working on causal learning for computer vision applications under the supervision of [Dr. Dougal Sutherland](https://djsutherland.ml/).

 Before joining UBC, I was a research fellow at [Wadhwani AI](https://www.wadhwaniai.org/) where I helped develop a visual weighing machine to detect low birth-weight babies in rural India.
 I am also interested in working towards wildlife conservation and sustainable development for climate change solutions.
-If you have any interesting ideas on how machine learning can be helpful here, do reach out! :)